-Fishing for Energy Program applicants are required to track the weight of the fishing gear they recycle.
-Please select this metric in EasyGrants.
+All Fishing for Energy Program applicants under the Bin Host priority are required to track the weight of the fishing gear they recycle and/or convert to energy.
+For both priorities, please select in EasyGrants the metrics below that pertain to the project proposed.

 Project Activity Recommended Metric Additional Guidance Fishing Gear Collected and Recycled or Converted to Energy Tons of fishing gear recycled or converted to energy Please enter the tons of fishing gear recycled or converted to energy based on the weight of your hauls.
+Outreach and Education Outreach/ Education/ Technical Assistance - # people reached Please enter # of people reached through informal outreach and education.
+Clearly describe the different target audiences that make up your target value and how you will determine whether they have been reached by your message.